404khai/404khai/README.md

 ---

 ### About Me
-**Fullstack SWE**, aiming to work at a FAANG, interested in honing & refining his skills, intrigued by AI startups, capable of building modern fullstack websites and mobile apps and specialized in providing the best user-friendly interfaces that combine **aesthetics** with **performance and modern innovation**
+**Fullstack SWE**, aiming to work at a FAANG, always honing & refining his skills, intrigued by AI startups, capable of building modern fullstack websites, mobile apps, desktop applications & A2A compliant AI agents; specialized in providing the best user-friendly interfaces that combine **aesthetics** with **performance and modern innovation**

 ---